• 2025 TOP 10 SMB BUSINESS ISSUES, IT PRIORITIES, IT CHALLENGES

 • Help current channel partners qualify and move up Cisco’s channel partner pyramid

-The data on the right from Techaisle’s channel study (N=2851) shows that channels that serve SMB - Techaisle - Global SMB, Midmarket and Channel Partner Market Research Organization - Techaisle Blog Cisco-blog-13-1024x644 the SMB segment are keen to offer multiple services that straddle cloud and managed services.
+The data on the right from Techaisle’s channel study (N=2851) shows that channels that serve SMB - Techaisle - Global SMB, Midmarket and Channel Partner Analyst Firm - Techaisle Blog Cisco-blog-13-1024x644 the SMB segment are keen to offer multiple services that straddle cloud and managed services.
 Cisco’s new program should open up opportunity for its channel partners to offer both cloud and managed services using Cisco platforms.

 If we look at the survey data at micro-level, we find that is a higher percentage of Channel Partners that are offering some type of Managed Services Solutions than they are offering Mobility Solutions or even Cloud Computing.
 The channels falling in the green columns will benefit immediately, those in the blue columns will find the program attractive but those within the red columns in the chart would be of immense importance.